 Some interpretations cannot be made based on our hair-sampling tube distribution survey techniques.
-For example, since hair-sampling tubes were checked every three to four weeks, we were unable to differentiate whether multiple squirrels entered the tube, or only one.
+For example, since hair-sampling tubes were checked every three to four weeks, we were unable to differentiate whether multiple squirrels entered the tube, or only one without a wildlife camera at these locations, and the number of cameras available is limited.
 Similarly, we were unable to determine whether hair-sampling tubes in the same region that collected western gray squirrel hair were visited by the same individual or different squirrels.
 However, collected hair indicates that a squirrel was in the area, but we cannot conclude that this is part of their home range or whether they were dispersing through the area.
 In order to learn more about western gray squirrel home ranges in the upper Methow Valley, radio-telemetry data would be more effective.
 However, if a hair-sampling tube collects repeated samples of western gray squirrel hair over a several month period, this would provide evidence that the hair-sampling tube location may be part of an individual's home range that is used for a longer term.
 In contrast, if a hair-sampling tube only collects western gray squirrel hair once, but is never revisited over a long time period, we predict that the squirrel was dispersing through the area where the hair-sampling tube was placed.
 Hair collected for a period of time (e.g., two months) may indicate that the western gray squirrel has a seasonal residency in the area.
 Also, hairsampling tubes located in areas that did not collect hair does not mean that squirrels are not present.
 We can only conclude that either they were not in the area, they were not familiar with the lure and therefore did not leave hair when they encountered a hair-sampling tube, or they did not encounter the tube even when in the area.
+In some cases, such as the burned area, squirrels appear to rip apart, scatter and make the sticky tape so dirty we are unable to collect hair from these samples.
+(Behavioral and location information suggests these are very likely western grav squirrels so these samples were labeled as "suspected" along with the less conclusive hair samples.)